geekazoid-at/covid-19-info-data/README.md

 ## Tranlations
 Translations can be added in the `texts` directory.
 Add a directory for your locale, copy the default texts.json to it and start editing.

+## Data & Privacy
+The app itself does store or collect and data.